MagGeo/MagGeo/README.md

 - **Minimum Distance** mapped as MinDist, representing the minimum distance amount the set of identified point inside the Space Time cylinder and each GPS point location.
 - **Average Distance** mapped as AvDist, representing the average distance amount the set of distances between the identified Swarm Point in the Space Time cylinder and the GPS Points location.

-Researchers particularly ecologists now can study the annotated table to analyze the Spatio-temporal variation across any GPS trajectory.
+Researchers, particularly ecologists now can study the annotated table to analyze the geomagnetic Spatio-temporal variation across any GPS trajectory.

 <img src="./images/GitHubImage.png">

-## How to install and Run MagGeo
+## How to install and Run MagGeo on your machine

 To install and run MagGeo you need to follow the following steps.

-### 1. Installation and Set up your python environment
+### 1. Install and Set up your Python environment

 **MagGeo** can be executed in any python environment you would like to use.
 In the following steps we will suggest to use `Miniconda` together with a `requirements.yml` file that will provide all the packages with a virtual python environment.